Myers hits slam, Tatis leads the way, Padres top Rangers 6-4

 Craig Stammen (2-1) pitched two scoreless innings.
 Cal Quantrill got the final out, leaving inherited runners at first and second, for his first big league save.

-Machado, the Padres’ third baseman, made a catch running into the right field corner along the foul line on a towering popup by Gallo against the shift in the second inning.
+Machado, the Padres’ third baseman, made a catch running into the right field corner with his back to the plate along the foul line on a towering popup by Gallo in the second inning.
+Machado was positioned on the right side of the field as part of a shift.

+“His hand-eye is so remarkable,” Tingler said.
+“And to be able to catch that on the run like that.
+That’s an extremely hard play and, in a way, he made it look relatively easy.”

+“It was a lot of fun to watch,” said Myers, something of a bystander in right field.
+“It was his ball all the way.
+It was one of the better plays I’ve seen.
+He’s a magician with that glove.”

 ROSTER MOVES